-- According to Machiavelli, how should rulers keep their promises?
-Do you agree or disagree with his position? - 2.
-In defending his answer to the previous question, Machiavelli makes two assumptions: (1) the truth of psychological egoism and (2) that the outcome (of preserving the state) justifies the means used to achieve that outcome How does he use these two assumptions to defend his position?
-Do you agree or disagree with these two assumptions in this context?
-Do they really support his position? - 3.
+- 1. According to Machiavelli, to what extent should rulers keep promises? - 2.
+In defending this position, Machiavelli makes two assumptions: (1) the truth of psychological egoism and (2) that the outcome (of preserving the state) justifies the means used to achieve that outcome How do these two assumptions defend his position? - 3.
 Shell defines a fraudulent statement as "when the speaker makes a [1] knowing [2] misrepresentation of a [3] material [4] fact on which the victim [5] reasonably relies and which causes damage" (p.
 94).
 For each of the five features (indicated in brackets), Shell adopts the following argumentative pattern: - A. Shell explains the standard, legal definition of the feature, - B. He gives a common way that negotiators might try to avoid that feature through legal technicalities or loopholes, and - c.
-He explains how ethical (as opposed to legal) concerns lead courts to assess those technicalities and often close those loopholes.
+He explains how ethical (as opposed to legal) concerns usually lead courts to reassess those legal technicalities and then often close those loopholes.

-Summarize how Shell specifically follows this argumentative pattern for each of the five features of a fraudulent statement.
+Summarize how Shell specifically follows this argumentative pattern for each of the five above features of a fraudulent statement.